serverless/blog/posts/2017-09-15-understanding-and-controlling-aws-lambda-costs.md

 As a concrete example of the observation on spot pricing, consider the following numbers, drawn from the [Baresoil Image Resizing Benchmark](https://iceroad.github.io/baresoil-benchmark-image-resizer/):

-* A fixed-sized cluster of 20 c4.2xlarge spot instances can resize at least 120,449 images per hour for a total cost of \$1.82 per hour.
+* A fixed-sized cluster of 20 c4.2xlarge spot instances can resize at least 120,449 images per hour for a total cost of **\$1.82 per hour**, using a median of 1 second of processing time per image ([code and data](https://github.com/iceroad/baresoil-benchmark-image-resizer)).
+This can be taken as a lower bound on the performance of an EC2 spot fleet where work is distributed evenly across nodes.

-* The exact same code and workload on Lambda costs $2.28 to run using a 320 MB function memory size (the smallest possible for this task), which is **33% higher** than the spot fleet.
+* The exact same code and workload on Lambda costs **\$2.28** to run using a 320 MB function memory size (the smallest possible for this task), which is **33% higher** than the spot fleet.
 With the largest 1536 MB function size, the Lambda cost is **59% higher** than the spot fleet ([spreadsheet](https://docs.google.com/spreadsheets/d/1xh_rNQwGVLos7Fshq2eM4gbIz546LwvrY1fMcLGqPmw/edit?zx=p7c6vgh0j97k#gid=0)).
+Processing times ranged from 800 ms to 3700 ms depending on the Lambda function size, as reported by Lambda's "billable duration" metric ([raw data](https://docs.google.com/spreadsheets/d/1xh_rNQwGVLos7Fshq2eM4gbIz546LwvrY1fMcLGqPmw/edit?zx=p7c6vgh0j97k#gid=1387756407)).

 On the other hand, if you are currently processing 120,449 images per hour using spot priced queue workers, you may be able to process the same actual workload in **minutes rather than an hour** for just a 33% increase in costs, using Lambda’s default concurrency limit of 1000.